 The Romans were prolific builders.
 In every area of the world that they conquered we find ruins of some great bridge, arch or other grand structure.
 They also built roads, good roads.
 Their armies could move easily around the empire, enforcing submission, collecting taxes and even promoting trade.

-This is world that Jesus entered.
+This is the world that Jesus entered.
 When His work on the cross was finished and He ascended to heaven, the groundwork had literally already been laid to get the message out.
 A path for the gospel had been made and the pagan Roman Empire had made it.
 The apostles and early church travelled on these roads to spread the good news.

 Isaiah prophesied: